cmrazek/DkTools/README.md

 **Version 1.6.7 Changes:**
 - Fixed problem with code analysis warnings when calling widthof() with an uninitialized variable.
+- Added support for using constants with #warndel and #warnadd.

 **Version 1.6.6 Changes:**
 - Added support for the new 'in' operator.